 Stage Equipment: The Pantages was one of the few Los Angeles theatres to have the orchestra pit on a lift.
 (Others with lifts included the Metropolitan, the Warner Hollywood, the Carthay Circle, the United Artists and the Earl Carroll.)
 See the backstage section for more information.

-reopening ads, a combined spread for both the United Artists and the Pantages, said
+reopening ads for the United Artists and the Pantages, said

 "Direction Sid Grauman" in large lettering at the top -- and made no